All About Andy Seed

-For children to become excited and positive about poetry
+- For children to become excited and positive about poetry, stories and non-fiction

-For children to grasp why reading for pleasure is important: that it makes you clever, grows the brain, opens up opportunities, helps you succeed at school and beyond and gives you enjoyment and understanding of many things.
+- For children to grasp why reading for pleasure is important: that it makes you more aware, grows the brain, opens up opportunities, helps you succeed at school and beyond and gives you enjoyment and understanding of many things.

-Materials/facilities required: Very few.
-A whiteboard or flipchart and a table to put books on are all he needs.
+Materials/facilities required: A digital projector/screen for PowerPoint, a whiteboard or flipchart and a table to put books on are all he needs.
 Poetry sessions for younger children (aged 4/5/6) are best done in the hall so that they can move around.

 Short listed for the Blue Peter Book Awards 2015 as one of three books in the Best Book with Facts category.

 This laugh-out-loud book is bursting with lists, facts, jokes and funny true stories all about silly people, silly animals, silly inventions, silly names and much more.
 Discover The Great Stink, the man who ate a bike, a girl really called Lorna Mower and a sofa that can do 101mph.

 Find out about famous pranks, crazy festivals, nutty cats, gross foods, epic sports fails, ludicrously silly words and really rubbish predictions.